ValeriyAndreevichPushkarev/Selector_16_bit/README.md

 According to (https://www.eng.auburn.edu/~uguin/teaching/E4200_Spring_2021/lecture-slides/Lecture-6-Memory-Models , slide 15) modern DDR4 modules have DDR banks that works only on 100-255 Mhz.

 Anyway, on 7nm and less delay is about 40 ps.
+And modern SSD dont have 20 Gbps at random read.

 ### Testbenches: